*This article was originally written in 2015. It has since been updated with new, groundbreaking information and facts.

 Previously titled, “On Opioids: America’s Drug Addictions and the Wacky Laws that Perpetuate Them.”
-See also: An Open Letter to Dr. Kolodny, A Rock and a Hard Place, and Strangulation on Medicine Two years ago, a little silver car sat parked outside our home.
-As the sun was going down an ambulance, police cruiser, and firetruck suddenly arrived to pull an unconscious young woman with a bobbing ponytail out from the driver side of the car.
-A bottle of heroin had been found next to her.
+See also: PROPaganda: Part 1 and Part 2; An Open Letter to Dr. Kolodny; A Rock and a Hard Place; and Strangulation on Medicine Two years ago, a little silver car sat parked outside our home.
+As the sun was going down an ambulance, police cruiser, and firetruck suddenly arrived to pull an unconscious young woman with a bobbing blonde ponytail out from the driver side of the car, a bottle of heroin found next to her.
+We didn’t even know anyone was inside the vehicle.
 I never saw that young woman again, and the police came to impound her car a few days later.

 Last July, I sat in the small chapel at a local funeral home staring at the body of my husband’s cousin.
 Only 29 years old, living less than a mile from our house, married and a daddy-to-be, and there he lay in an open coffin looking sound asleep.
 After months of staying clean he had found a dealer in the apartment complex he and his wife had just moved in to.
-That night he took heroin for the last time.
+That night he took heroin, unknowingly laced with fentanyl, for the last time.

 In 2013, Ohio Senator Mike DeWine decried heroin use as “a statewide epidemic.”
 (1) A rising tide of heroin-related deaths totaled over 900 for Ohio in 2013, a sharp increase from previous years that showed no signs of leveling off or decreasing (1).
 Heroin is cheap, easy to get, and often deadly (1).
-Heroin use is also directly linked to prescription narcotics, which studies (2) show has decreased in rates of abuse in my area, ostensibly due to tougher federal and state laws (3) implemented last year that limit their prescription by practitioners.
+Heroin use is also linked to prescription narcotics, which studies (2) show has decreased in rates of abuse in my area (heroin and fentanyl have continued to rise), ostensibly due to tougher federal and state laws (3) implemented last year that limit their prescription by practitioners.

-Many times a person will experience legitimate pain, be prescribed a narcotic, get hooked on the high, and then turn to heroin when their prescription is over and they can’t get a refill (2).
-Heroin is essentially morphine, a drug commonly used in emergency rooms for severe pain (5).
-It is one of the strongest opioids available (5) and it is a major problem that people are taking the leap from prescriptions like Vicodin and Percocet (hydrocodone and oxycodone) to street heroin.
-While lawmakers are right to be concerned about prescription opioid abuse, they are not focusing efforts on the much larger problem of heroin abuse, and the sad results are astounding.
+Many times a person will experience legitimate pain, be prescribed a narcotic, get hooked on the high, and then turn to heroin when their prescription is over and they can’t get a refill (2). (*New information and stats show this commonly held narrative is overwhelmingly false.
+The vast majority of those abusing prescription drugs ALREADY had a history of drug or alcohol abuse.)
+Heroin is essentially morphine, a drug (morphine, not heroin) commonly used in emergency rooms for severe pain (5).
+It is one of the strongest opioids available (5) and it is a major problem that people are taking the leap from prescriptions like Vicodin and Percocet (hydrocodone and oxycodone) to street heroin. (*It is actually not one of the strongest opioids available) While lawmakers are right to be concerned about prescription opioid abuse (*which has been decreasing since it peaked in 2012), they are not focusing efforts on the much larger problem of heroin abuse, and the sad results are astounding.

 Last May 2014, The National Institute on Drug Abuse, a component of The National Institutes of Health, presented the following information at the Senate Caucus on International Narcotics Control (4).